morninj/django-layout/README.md

     $ git remote add origin git@github.com:your_username/repo_name.git
     $ git push -u origin master

-This is also a good place to add a `README`.
+This is also the spot to add a `README`.

 ## Create New Django Project